 200 μL of destile water.

 The absorbance of that mixture was measured at 340 nm followed by the addition of 5 μL of 1 U μL-1 hexoquinase enzyme and the incubation at 27 ºC for 20 min.
-After that, a second measure allowed to determine the amount of NADH produced during the reaction.
+After that, a second measurement allowed to determine the amount of NADH produced during the reaction.
 NADH absorbance was related to the amount of glucose residues and consequently to the initial amount of starch in each the sample from calibration curves with commercial starch.

 Carotenoid Content